spaceandtimelabs/sxt-proof-of-sql/crates/proof-of-sql/README.md

 Proof of SQL is optimized for speed and efficiency.
 Here's how it's so fast:

 1. We use **native, precomputed commitments** to the data.
 In other words, when adding data to the database, we compute a "digest" of the data, which effectively "locks in" the data.
 Instead of using a merkle tree based commitment, like those use in most blockchains, we use the commitment scheme that is inherent to Proof of SQL itself.
-2. SQL is conducive to a **natural arithmatization**, meaning that there is very little overhead compared with other proof systems that are designed around instructions/sequential compute.
+2. SQL is conducive to a **natural arithmetization**, meaning that there is very little overhead compared with other proof systems that are designed around instructions/sequential compute.
 Instead, Proof of SQL is designed from the ground up with data processing and parallelism in mind.
 3. We use **GPU acceleration** on the most expensive cryptography in the prover.
 We use [Blitzar](https://github.com/spaceandtimelabs/blitzar) as our acceleration framework.

 ### Setup